theheking/intro-to-r/content/3_dataframes.md

 ### Downloading the data

-We have put the data file within a shared folder on [Google Drive](https://drive.google.com/drive/folders/1FGAUmqkgKEisNypqnIUL2afFeCfZ4Vm1?usp=drive_link) so it is simpler to download the file manually and then add it (there is a `googledrive` R package but we are not using it here)
+We have put the data file within a shared folder on [Google Drive](https://drive.google.com/drive/folders/1FGAUmqkgKEisNypqnIUL2afFeCfZ4Vm1?usp=drive_link) so it is simpler to download the file manually and then add it (there is a `googledrive` R package but we are not using it here).
 <b> If you cannot access the file, there is code in the Appendix section at the bottom of this page for recreating the data within R </b>

 A demonstration of downloading the file directly from Google Drive using `download.file()` is shown below;